ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 The component reads an input token, executes a graph based on incoming data values, waits for the graph to finish, and sends results to corresponding port.
 Results of a successful graph are sent to the first output port.
 Results of a failed graph are sent to the second output port (error port).

 If the graph run was successful, the component continues with processing of next input tokens.
-Otherwise, the component stops executing other graphs, and from that moment on, all incoming tokens are ignored and information about ignored tokens is sent to error output port.
+Otherwise, the component stops executing other graphs, and from that moment on, all incoming tokens are ignored and information about ignored tokens is sent to the error output port.
 The behavior related to processing after the first graph failure can be changed via the Stop processing on fail attribute.
 If you set Stop processing on fail to false, the following graphs are executed.

 In case no input port is attached, only one graph is executed with default settings specified in the component's attributes.